Scott Robinson (Neighbours): Creation and casting

-Scott is one of the twelve original characters conceived by the creator and then executive producer of Neighbours, Reg Watson.
+Scott is one of the twelve original regular characters conceived by the creator and then executive producer of Neighbours, Reg Watson.
 Darius Perkins was 20 years old when he received the role of teenager Scott.
 When Perkins learned the telemovie Matthew and Son, in which he starred alongside Paul Cronin, was not going to be picked up to series, he knew he was free to join the cast of Neighbours.
 He told Patrice Fidgeon of TV Week that he had already heard about Neighbours before any decision had been made about Matthew and Son, but he had not decided on what he wanted to do that year, admitting that he "didn't want to lock myself into a situation I couldn't get out of."
 Perkins admitted to feeling anxious about his performance following his audition for Scott.
 He told Fidgeon: "I didn't have the faintest idea about the character I was supposed to be playing."
 The serial's producers deliberately kept the character outlines vague, except for the character's age, gender, and hair colour.
 Perkins reckoned this was to prevent character information escaping before they were ready to start filming.
 It was around a month before Perkins heard back about his audition and he came to believe nothing was going to happen.
 The Grundy Organisation later got in contact to ask him to sign on to play Scott.
 Perkins told Fidgeon that he had a six-month contract with a six-month option on their side, but that was as far as he wanted to commit to the show.
 He stated "I prefer not to be tied at all, but that's the way it goes.
 They have to have their security."
 His casting was publicised in the 26 January 1985 issue of TV Week.
 Perkins made his debut as Scott in the show's pilot episode broadcast on 18 March 1985.